 Blow the Man Down begins with a stylistic montage of fishermen/sailors singing the title song of the film, that quickly establishes where the story is going to play around – Easter Cove, a fishing village in Maine.
 There isn’t much known about the village and the director treated it that way so that thematically the little dark secrets that run throughout the story keep getting the required flavor.

 Mary and Priscilla, the lead characters of the story are blood sisters who have been taking care of their ailing mother, while she finally rests in peace.
 On the day of her funeral, Mary, the younger sister (about 18) learns that their mother, who owned and ran a local fish store, has left them nothing but debt.
-Perplexed and angered by the fact, Mary visits a lonely bar and meets a pretty fucked up night world creep (Ebon Moss-Bachrach).
+Perplexed and angered by the fact, Mary visits a lonely bar and meets a creep (Ebon Moss-Bachrach).
 A town with little options, Mary goes along with the guy, snorting coke and drinking liquor, ramming his car on a local landmark road sign later.
 Things get pretty scary when Mary finds out traces of blood and girls’ hair in his car’s trunk.
 She tries to run away from him but in run and chase, charges out on him with a harpoon, and stabs him, fatally, in the neck.

 For Mary, the act was self-defense but could she explain the same to the old town orthodox mentality and especially the grumpy cops?
 Mary narrates the incident to her older sister, Priscilla, who with the aid of a paring knife from the fish shop, stuffs the body into an ice chest, then dumps it on the ocean rocks.
 Only to find out that the police have found a washed-up body on the shore, but it belongs to a woman, rather than a man.
 Thus, through these small snippets and thrill elements, Blow the Man Down keeps you invested in the story, while one tries to figure out what actually the case of the second body is.
 It is much darker and complicated as it sounds to be, maybe that is an extra layer every thriller needs.